 Phone: (415) 649-6700 ext.
 2

-Anna-Rose Mathieson co-leads the California Appellate Law Group, which she joined after nearly ten years with the major national law firms of O’Melveny & Myers and Williams & Connolly.
-In 2017 the Daily Journal selected Anna-Rose as one of the Top 40 attorneys under 40 in the state of California, and she was named a Northern California Super Lawyer for appellate practice.
+Anna-Rose Mathieson co-manages the California Appellate Law Group, which she joined after nearly ten years with the major national law firms of O’Melveny & Myers and Williams & Connolly.
+In 2017 the Daily Journal selected Anna-Rose as one of the Top 100 Women Attorneys in California and also selected her as one of the Top 40 attorneys under 40 in California, and in addition she was named a Northern California Super Lawyer for appellate practice.
 She graduated first in her class from University of Michigan Law School and served as a law clerk to Justice Ruth Bader Ginsburg on the Supreme Court of the United States.

 Her broad range of experience helps Anna-Rose handle appeals on virtually any legal issue, including such varied topics as employment law, jurisdiction, antitrust, products liability, and constitutional law.
 She understands cutting-edge technology issues, having litigated significant copyright and trademark appeals.
 She has worked on criminal cases in both state and federal courts, and taught criminal law at the University of Michigan Law School.
 And she knows how to obtain review at the highest level, having authored U.S. Supreme Court merits briefs and petitions for certiorari on a wide range of issues.